 In small ways we can all do our part in beautifying Luce County, by picking up a piece of trash from our yards, alleys and streets.
 We have a dumpster where scrap metal can be deposited, which in turn helps with restoring our beloved Christmas decorations.

 Help a friend or neighbor paint their fence or shed.
+Going Here and there and collecting painting ideas can be fun.
 There are so many things we can do as a community to improve its appearance.
 If all of us work together and clean up our yards, we can achieve this goal.

 I would like to see Newberry hold another cleanup day in honor of the late Sid Foster, and bring back the annual clean-up, too.
 I am willing to lead the cause, but I will need your help.

 We’ll need to team up to clean and restore our community.
 If you or your business can help, contact me at LuceCountycleanup@gmail.com.
 Let’s set a date for sometime this summer; please stay tuned.

 Sid did this for Newberry decades ago.
 Now, let’s do it for Sid!